tdda/tdda/doc/source/gentest.md

   literal string, in this case) with the reference output, in the file.
-  But the method does more than that, including accepting extra parameters to control the comparison, capturing output to file when the strings don't match, and re-writing the reference if so instructed.
+  But the method does more than that, including accepting extra parameters to control the comparison, capturing output to file when the strings don’t match, and re-writing the reference if so instructed.

 * The last is the counterpart the `stdout` check, this time instead checking `stderr`.
-Since there was no output to stderr, in this case it's actually just checking that there was no output:
+Since there was no output to stderr, in this case it’s actually just checking that there was no output:

   ```python